How to Get Into Northeastern: Admissions Stats + Tips

 1. Achieve the best GPA possible while taking the most challenging classes available

-An impressive 76% of Northeastern’s incoming class of 2020-2021 graduated in the top tenth of their class.
+Nearly 49% of students admitted to Northeastern in the 2024-2025 application cycle were in the top tenth of their class.
 For serious consideration at Northeastern, you’ll need to earn all, or mostly all, As in the most challenging courses available—Northeastern considers both GPA and course rigor as “very important” to admissions.
 It’s common for applicants to top-tier schools like Northeastern to have taken between five and 12 AP classes.

-Northeastern received a whopping 64,279 applications for its incoming 2020-2021 class.
+Northeastern received a whopping 98,425 applications in the 2024-2025 admissions cycle.
 Prestigious schools like Northeastern use a tool known as the Academic Index to expedite the processing of the massive number of applications they receive.
 The Academic Index is the consolidation of your entire academic performance into a single number.
 If your Academic Index fails to meet NU’s standards, it’s likely your application will not get a comprehensive evaluation.

 If your GPA is low and you’re early in your high school career, there’s still time to raise it.
-Check out our tips for increasing your GPA.
-If you’re a junior or senior, it’s more difficult to increase your GPA, which makes earning high test scores the best method to increase your Academic Index.
+However, if you’re a junior or senior, it’s more difficult to increase your GPA, which makes earning high test scores the best method to increase your Academic Index.

 Standardized test scores are “very important” to admissions decisions at Northeastern.
-The middle 50% SAT range of NU’s incoming 2020-2021 class is 1430-1540, and its middle 50% ACT is 33-35.
-Any score in the middle 50% is good, however, your odds of admissions improve the higher into the range you score.
+The middle 50% SAT range at NU during the 20240-2025 admissions cycle was 1450-1520, and its middle 50% ACT is 33-35.
+Any score in the middle 50% is good.
+That said, your odds of admission improve the higher into the range you score.

 - How to Get a Perfect 1600 Score on the SAT